jbkroner/TalkTurbo/README.md

 `/set_system_prompt` - set the bot's system prompt

 `/clear_context` - clear the bot's context (except for the system prompt)

+## Notes on Context Tracking
+The bot tracks the 'context' of a conversation so that replies stay on topic.
+Also included in the context is the system prompt.
+Currently the context is set to a max length of 1024 tokens.
+During every exchange with the bot the most recent message + response are appended to the context.
+If the length goes over the limit then the oldest messages are removed from the context until the context fits within the max allowed length.
+The system prompt is never removed from the context.

+If you notice the bot 'forgetting' things you told it is most likely that the relevant messages got bumped out of the bots context.

+The `gpt-3.5-turbo` model supports a context of up to 4096 tokens.
+You may increase the max amount if you wish (and you should see improved recall from the bot), just keep in mind that the OpenAI API charges by the token.
+In regular usage the context is almost always filled so you can expect a roughly 4* token usage increase if you raise the max allowed tokens to the limit supported by the `gpt-3.5-turbo` model.

 ## Moderation